kthcloud/console/README.md

 You can find our current issues in the [Issues](https://github.com/kthcloud/console/issues) tab.
 If you have any questions, feel free to discuss in the issue thread.

 The `beta` branch is the main development branch, so all pull requests should be created against `beta`.
+You can find a CI/CD build of the `beta` branch at [beta.app.cloud.cbh.kth.se](https://beta.app.cloud.cbh.kth.se/).

 Before you start coding: